 To download the Application for Membership, click on the link below.

-There are four (4) classes of membership in the association: Regular, Supporting, Associate, and Honorary.
-The qualifications, rights and privileges for each class of membership are as follows:
+There shall be four (4) classes of membership in the Association, to be designated as: Regular, Retired, Associate, and Honorary.
+The qualifications, rights, and privileges for each class of membership shall be:

 1. Regular Membership:

 The regular members of the Association shall consist of state, county, municipal, and federal officials charged with enforcement of food, drug, cosmetic, device or product safety laws, ordinances or regulations, including but not limited to, the States of Illinois, Indiana, Minnesota, Michigan, North Dakota, Ohio, South Dakota, Wisconsin, and Canada.
 Members are entitled to vote on all pertinent issues, hold office, and to be a member of committees.